 Your Free Truck Crash Consultation

 Our experienced, aggressive attorneys do not back down to trucking companies or their powerful insurance representatives.
 If you want to know if you have a case, please call Kirtland & Packard for a free case evaluation at (855) 711-4933.
-We fight tirelessly on behalf of truck accident victims in El Segundo, Los Angeles, Long Beach, Orange Country and all of the surrounding areas.
+We fight tirelessly on behalf of truck accident victims in Redondo Beach, Los Angeles, Long Beach, Orange Country and all of the surrounding areas.
 To contact us, you may also fill out the form at the top of this page.